-We have placed the Bear Lodge REE Project under care-and-maintenance, and all permitting activities have been suspended, including the EIS process, state permitting, and the NRC licensing process.
+We have placed the Bear Lodge REE Project under care-and-maintenance, and all permitting activities have been suspended, including the environmental impact statement ("EIS") process, state permitting, and the NRC licensing process.
 Our ability to obtain financing or attract a strategic partner to fund the continuation of the permitting is uncertain.
-If we are unable to timely progress our permitting while the information is still deemed adequate to the agencies, we may have to restart the permitting process which would be time consuming and costly.
+If we are unable to timely progress our permitting while the information is still deemed adequate by the agencies, we may have to restart the permitting process which would be time consuming and costly.